pepperlabs/docs/content/en/security/authentication.md

 }
 ```

-Return response would be JWT token if no authorization error had been raised.
+Return response would be JWT token if no authorization error were raised.

 ### Override Register Args